 Although Foetal Alcohol Spectrum Disorder (FASD) is a lifelong condition, there are many ways families and carers can adapt to the behaviour of a child or an adult with FASD and give them positive support.
-By understanding the background of the condition, families and carers will be better equipped to deal with everyday situations and behaviours of a child/adult with FASD.
+By understanding the brain-based issues at the core of the condition, families and carers will be better equipped to deal with everyday situations and behaviours of a child/adult with FASD.

 Families and carers of a person with Foetal Alcohol Spectrum Disorder (FASD) can provide support to help build and develop the following skills:

 - time management

 - social relationships

 People with FASD can have difficulty making friends and it is important to build a safe social life.

 People with FASD cannot rely on their memory to consistently repeat their actions, so rather than emphasise a particular activity try to build on what they enjoy and the benefit of having a favourite activity such as skating, drawing, riding, playing computer games and gardening.
 Doing what they enjoy will give people positive topics for discussion and sharing.